liferay-search/liferay-docs/en/user/articles/120-search/07-search-insights/01-search-insights-intro.markdown

 - The response string returned from the search engine

-In @product-ver@, the Insights widget now adds the response string to the widget's output, and the _Enable Score Explanation_ option (enabled by default) prints a relevance score explanation for each returned result.
+In @sharepoint-ver@, the Insights widget now adds the response string to the widget's output, and the _Enable Score Explanation_ option (enabled by default) prints a relevance score explanation for each returned result.